 Regardless of whether you are planning a romantic weekend or a family holiday with kids, you will find several accommodation options to choose from.
 But this is not an exclusive spa.
-The cabins are simple, rustic but cozy.
+The cabins are simple, and rustic but cozy.
 Most of all, the service provides a great atmosphere.
 Serenity all around, the immensity of the area, soaking in the pond make that no more comfort is needed.
 It’s worth staying here for the night.
-And we hope to back there one day.
+And we hope to be back there one day.
 If you have a tent, you can pitch it to the tent campsite.

 If you stay overnight, you have access to the kitchen and common room also.
 The commons room features couches, free wi-fi, books, games, and cable TV.
 Crystal Crane’s camp kitchen comes complete with a stove, fridge, microwave, sink, and utensils.
-Showers and bathrooms are clean and pleasant.
+The showers and bathrooms are clean and pleasant.
 There are fire pits and picnic tables in the camping area.

 Crystal Crane Hot Springs Teepee